ALCOHOL AND BREASTFEEDING?

 Do I Need to Pump and Dump?

 Many moms worry about drinking alcohol and breastfeeding—and now they don’t have to!
 Milkscreen is an easy-to-use at home test that detects alcohol in breast milk.
 Because everyone metabolizes alcohol differently, the amount of time it takes for alcohol to leave your breast milk also varies.
 When you drink, alcohol gets in your bloodstream, not your breasts, so expressing your milk will not get the alcohol out of your system any more quickly.
 You may be throwing away breast milk unnecessarily or feeding your baby breast milk that still has alcohol in it.
-Now you never have to pump and dump breast milk again.
+Now you may never have to pump and dump breast milk again.
+Learn more about alcohol and breastfeeding...

 Over time, the body will naturally metabolize the alcohol in breast milk but the only way to know for certain that it’s gone is to test it.
 Feeling tipsy is not an accurate measure of determining if alcohol is present in breast milk—but breast milk alcohol test strips are.
 And Milkscreen is the only test of its kind in the world.
 Read more about the benefits of breastfeeding.